martinspetlik/martinspetlik.github.io/_projects/5_project.md

 ---
 layout: page
-title: project 5
+title: Surrogates of Groundwater processes for multilevel Monte Carlo methods
 description: a project with a background image
-img: assets/img/1.jpg
+#img: assets/img/1.jpg
 importance: 3
-category: fun
+category: work
 ---

 Every project has a beautiful feature showcase page.